maptracker/GettingAndCleaningData/CodeBookIntroOnly.md

    data were captured.
 1. **DataSet** - Factor, one of "train" or "test", representing the data set the information was taken from.
-This column will only be present in the initial aggregation of the train and test sets
+This column will only be present in the initial aggregation of the train and test sets.
+This column is not present in `meanTidyData.tsv`.
+1. **Count** - Integer, number of observations represented in the row.
+This column is only found in `meanTidyData.tsv`, and represents the count of averaged observations for that row's **SubjectID**/**Activity** pair.

-The following columns are represent the measurements
+The following columns are represent the measurements extracted from the `X_<test|train>.txt` files.
+For `fullTidyData.tsv` the values will be taken directly from the files.
+For `meanTidyData.tsv`, the values are means of all observations for the indicated **SubjectID**/**Activity** pair.

+These data are unitless, having been normalized to between -1 and 1 by the original researchers.